透過後端伺服器驗證

 }

-If you are a G Suite customer, you might also be interested in the hd claim, which indicates the hosted domain of the user.
-This can be used to restrict access to a resource to only members of certain domains.
-The absence of this claim indicates that the user does not belong to a G Suite hosted domain.
+If you need to validate that the ID token represents a Google Workspace account, you can check the hd claim, which indicates the hosted domain of the user.
+This must be used when restricting access to a resource to only members of certain domains.
+The absence of this claim indicates that the account does not belong to a Google Workspace hosted domain.

 建立帳戶或工作階段